VLMEvalKit: An Open-Source Toolkit for Evaluating Large Multi-Modality Models: Benchmarks

 \subsection{Multilingual}

 \begin{itemize}[itemsep=1pt,topsep=0pt,parsep=0pt] \item \textbf{MMMB and Multilingual MMBench}~\cite{sun2024parrot}: MMMB is a multilingual multimodal benchmark with six languages, 15 categories, and 12k questions.
 Multilingual MMBench extends MMBench-DEV to six languages. \item \textbf{MT-VQA}~\cite{tang2024mtvqa}: a benchmark designed for multilingual Text-Centric Visual Question Answering, addressing limitations of previous datasets that focus on high-resource languages and rely on translation-based approaches.
-The work introduces high-quality human annotations across nine diverse languages, avoiding "visual-textual misalignment" and improving multilingual scene understanding. \end{itemize}
+The work introduces high-quality human annotations across nine diverse languages, avoiding "visual-textual misalignment" and improving multilingual scene understanding. \item \textbf{Aya Vision Bench}~\cite{dash2025aya}: a multilingual vision-language benchmark designed to evaluate cross-lingual visual question answering across a diverse set of languages. \end{itemize}